Food waste collections

 Introducing food waste collections

-Household food waste collections will be introduced in Adur and Worthing during summer 2026.
+Household food waste collections will start to be introduced in Adur and Worthing from September 2026.

 Food waste caddies and full information about the service will be delivered to you before collections begin.